Culture & heritage

-Dive into the heart of its long-standing heritage
+Dive into the heart of Amiens' ancient heritage

 DOMINATED BY ITS IMPOSING CATHEDRAL, AMIENS POSSESSES A SURPRISINGLY DIVERSE ARCHITECTURAL HERITAGE.
-DUBBED THE “PERFECT CITY” BY JULES VERNE, THIS AVANT-GARDIST CITY SINCE THE 19TH CENTURY GUARANTEES AN INTENSE AND BUSTLING CULTURAL LIFE.
+DUBBED THE “IDEAL CITY” BY JULES VERNE, THIS CITY, CONSIDERED AVANT-GARDE SINCE THE 19TH CENTURY, PROMISES ITS VISITORS AN INTENSE AND ACTIVE CULTURAL SIDE.

 The belfry is a symbol of Amiens’ independence from feudal power.
 It was the first Town Hall, but is known in particular for its role as a prison.